 5.1.2.5 Difficult features

 Some language features may be difficult to understand or to use appropriately, either due to complicated semantics (for example, floating point in numerical analysis applications) or human limitations (for example, deeply nested program constructs or expressions).
-Sometimes simple typing errors can lead to major changes in behaviour without a diagnostic (for example, typing “=” for assignment when one really intended “==” for comparison).
+Sometimes simple typing errors can lead to major changes in behaviour without a diagnostic (for example in C-based languages, typing “=” for assignment when one really intended “==” for comparison).

 5.1.2.6 Inadequate language support

 No language is suitable for every possible application.
 Furthermore, programmers sometimes do not have the freedom to select the language that is most suitable for the task at hand.
-In many cases, libraries must be used to supplement the functionality of the language.
+In many cases, libraries are used to supplement the functionality of the language.
 Then, the library itself becomes a potential source of uncertainty reducing the predictability of execution.

 5.1.3 Sources of unpredictability in language usage